Chapter 3: Automatic Differentiation

 return MatMul()(a, b)

-You can implement backward using summation , reshape , broadcast_to and matmul methods .
+You can implement backward using summation, reshape, and broadcast_to methods.

 3.4.6 Scalar Operations